1. What is MODBUS?1. Basic Concept

 <1> Device Address and Command Number are the same as above.

-<2> Returned Byte Count: Indicates the number of data bytes, which is the value of n in Data 1, 2 … n.
-In this example, it returns data for 3 analog quantities, requiring a total of 6 bytes.
+<2> Returned Number of Bytes: Indicates the number of data bytes, which is the value of n in Data 1, 2 … n.
+In this example, 3 analog quantities are returned, as one analog quantity requires 2 bytes, totaling 6 bytes.

 <3> Data 1 … n: where [Data 1][Data 2] are the high and low bytes of the first analog quantity, [Data 3][Data 4] are the high and low bytes of the second analog quantity, and so on.
 In this example, the returned values are 555, 0, and 100.